 Jump to:

-- Light Brown Sugar - adds warmth and a hint of caramel.
-It melts beautifully into the crumble topping as it bakes.
+- Light brown sugar – Adds gentle warmth and a hint of caramel that melts into the topping as it bakes.

-- Almond Flakes - they toast in the oven, adding texture and a subtle nutty crunch that plays perfectly against the soft fruit.
+- Almond flakes – They toast in the oven for a subtle nutty crunch that plays against the soft plums.

-- Step 1: Freeze your butter briefly, then preheat the oven to 180°C (350°F).
-Wash, pit, and quarter your plums.
-Spread them out evenly in a baking dish.
+- Step 1: Put the butter in the freezer for 15–20 minutes and preheat the oven to 180°C (350°F).
+Wash and pit the plums, cut each one into quarters, and spread them out evenly in a baking dish.

-- Step 2: Make your crumble topping using either a food processor or your fingers.
-In a bowl, combine the flour, light brown sugar, and muscovado sugar.
-Cut your chilled butter into cubes and add it in.
-Pulse gently (or rub in by hand) until you get a breadcrumb-like texture — not doughy!
+- Step 2: Make the crumble topping.
+In a bowl, combine the plain flour, light brown sugar and muscovado sugar.
+Cut the chilled butter into small cubes and add it in.
+Rub it in by hand, or pulse gently in a food processor, until the mixture looks like breadcrumbs — not doughy.

-- Step 3: Once you’ve got crumbly perfection, stir in the almond flakes.
-This adds an extra crunch and delicate flavour.
+- Step 3: Stir in the almond flakes.
+This adds extra crunch and a delicate, nutty flavour through the topping.

-- Step 4: Scatter the crumble evenly over the plums.
-Sprinkle with more almonds if you like.
-Cover the dish loosely with foil.
-Bake for 25 minutes, then uncover and bake for another 10–15 minutes until the top turns golden and crisp.
+- Step 4: Scatter the crumble evenly over the plums and sprinkle a few more almonds on top if you like.
+Cover the dish loosely with foil and bake for 25 minutes.
+Uncover and bake for another 10–15 minutes, until the top turns golden and crisp.

 Cooking Tips: